Executive Team

 Ashley Pettus

-Ashley Pettus is a philanthropist with a keen interest in juvenile justice reform.
-She is the founder and director of the Global HearthWorks Foundation, a US-based 501(C)(3), that invests in renewable energy enterprises and other climate solutions in Sub-Saharan Africa and elsewhere in the developing world.
-She has also worked as a freelance writer and educator.
-She holds a PhD in Cultural Anthropology from the University of California, Berkeley and a BA in Social Studies from Harvard College.
-She currently lives in Houston, Texas.
+Prior to her work in criminal justice, she founded and directed the Global HearthWorks Foundation, a US-based 501c3, that invests in renewable energy enterprises and other climate solutions in Sub-Saharan Africa.
+She was a long-time features writer for Harvard Magazine and worked as a science writer for the Clean Air Task Force.
+She earned a PhD in Cultural Anthropology from UC Berkeley and an AB in Social Studies from Harvard College.

 Courtney B. Perez